 Dallas City is a tiny city located in the state of Illinois.
 With a population of 788 people and just one neighborhood, Dallas City is the 705th largest community in Illinois.

-When you are in Dallas City, you'll notice that it is more blue-collar than most other communities in America.
-51.53% of Dallas City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Dallas City is a blue-collar town, with 51.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dallas City is a city of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Dallas City who work in business and financial occupations (8.16%), food service (6.63%), and teaching (4.85%).

 Of important note, Dallas City is also a city of artists.
 Dallas City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Dallas City’s character.

-The percentage of adults in Dallas City with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.30% of adults in Dallas City have a bachelor's degree or advanced degree.
+The citizens of Dallas City are slightly less educated than the national average of 21.84% for the average city or town: 13.30% of adults in Dallas City have a bachelor's degree or advanced degree

 The per capita income in Dallas City in 2022 was $33,603, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $134,412 for a family of four.
 However, Dallas City contains both very wealthy and poor people as well.